vikascn/Restaurant-/README.md

 Perform CRUD(Create, Read, Update, Delete) operations on the backend database.
 Used SQLAlchemy toolkit for its Object-Relational mapper(ORM) feature to interact with the db from the application.
 Built the webserver using Flask framework.
+A snapshot of the website is added above.

 Programming languages used : Python, HTML, CSS, JSON